lintosunny/SQL-Playground/README.md

 ## ❓ Coding Questions
 Sharpen your SQL skills with our coding questions, categorized by difficulty:
-* Easy: Basic SQL queries to get you started.
+* Easy: Basic SQL queries to get you started
-* Medium: Intermediate-level challenges to test your skills.
+* Medium: Intermediate-level challenges to test your skills
-* Hard: Complex problems to push your limits.
+* Hard: Complex problems to push your limits

 Each question includes:
 * A detailed problem statement